Medicaid expansion in Nevada

 ACA premium subsidies would have been used to offset the premiums for Nevada Care Plan.
 People who don’t qualify for premium subsidies would have had to pay full price for their coverage, but the assumption was that it would have been less expensive than private insurance.
 The details of the premiums would have been worked out at a later date if the legislation had been implemented, but Medicaid reimburses providers at lower rates than Medicare or private insurance, which makes the coverage less expensive.

-The lower reimbursements also lead to fewer providers accepting Medicaid (68.9 percent of doctors accepted new Medicaid patients in 2013, according to the CDC, as opposed to 83.7 percent for Medicare and 84.7 percent for privately insured patients).
-But it’s important to keep in mind that there’s a trend towards narrow network HMOs, nationwide, among private plans.
+The lower reimbursements also led to fewer providers accepting Medicaid (70.8 percent of doctors accepted new Medicaid patients, as opposed to 85.3 percent for Medicare and 90.0 percent for privately insured patients).
+But it’s important to keep in mind that there’s a national trend towards narrow provider network among private plans.
 So although private plans reimburse providers at higher rates, and doctors are more likely to accept new privately insured patients, members with private insurance are increasingly limited in terms of the scope of the provider network.
 In other words, even if 100 percent of providers are willing to accept new privately insured patients, the patients are still limited by the scope of their plan’s provider network, which might be quite restrictive.

 As described above, most Nevada Medicaid enrollees are covered by managed care plans (the state contracts with private insurers to cover Medicaid members).
 The Nevada Care Plan would have also contracted with private insurers.